rdeforest/eforth/nicole-project/what-makes-a-man-go-neutral.md

 ## Re-formatted

+[spoken in a British accent, music building in Am/Em/F/Bb]

 If you trace
  a wire
  inside a city

 To a room
+ ...
  with quiet screens

- you may slip
+You may slip
+ into the realm
+ ...

-Into the realm of information
+ of information

+[music builds towards a crescendo, then drops off abruptly]

+[sung acapella]:

+A
 This realm
+ A          D
- being higer contrast
+ has higher contrast
+ D        A
  than our own

+F, E

+     A
-Is governed
+It's governed
+        Dm
- by light
+ by the light
+            A
- and by dark
+ and by the dark

+F, G

+      C
-Where tiny
+Where tiny pulses
- pulses
+ F        C
- of electricity
+ of e-lec-tricity
+      Em        Am

-Form words
+ Form words and images...

+D

+F
+Those who keep the balance
+         Em
+ are the monks
+              Am          D/D6/D Am/D/etc
+ the monks of neutrality

+...

+On the street
+ they could be
+ anyone

+You might notice them
+ by their
+ silence

+Attuned to noise as failure
+ the monks prefer
+   austere living
+ They order sound
+   into music
+   and pauses

+[long rest, maybe with light cymbal?]

+At night
+ if you listen
+ closely
+you may hear
+ a monk
+ practicing

+her trade...
+  (Her trade...)

+guitar
+ or flute
+ or saxiphone

+The monks
+ always
+ practice

+But never perform

+For that is their prayer

+To always
+ be...
+ becoming.